For pricing and technical details, call Deborah Browne at 503-248-0557 x102 or email firstname.lastname@example.org.

 |Tri Cities WA|

 Some years ago in Palestine lived a kind and generous woman called Sitti.
-One day, Sitti rescued a kitten from a tree, only to be introduced to a group of magical, talking cats who lived in a cave outside the village.
-Malika, the queen of the cats, rewarded Sitti’s good deed with bags of gold and silver.
-But when Sitti’s selfish neighbor Um Yusef demanded the same gifts of Malika, things didn’t turn out quite as she expected.
-This exciting new play uses a traditional Palestinian fairy tale to introduce students to Middle Eastern culture and the power of giving to others.
+One day, Sitti rescued a kitten from a tree, who then introduced her to a group of talented, talking cats who lived in a cave outside the village.
+Malika, the queen of the cats, rewarded Sitti’s good deed with bags of onion skins and garlic skins, which magically became bags of gold and silver.
+But when Sitti’s selfish neighbor, Um Yusef, demanded the same gifts of Malika, things didn’t turn out quite as she expected.
+This exciting play uses a traditional Palestinian fairy tale to introduce students to Middle Eastern culture and the power of giving to others.

 Malika, Queen of the Cats is performed using rod puppets.
 The puppeteers will be sitting on stools and operating puppets held above their heads.
 The puppeteers will not be seen.
 There will also be some shadow puppets used in the cave of the cats.